marek-miller/quest-bind/README.md

 cargo test --features=f32
 ```

-By defualt, `quest-bind` uses double precision floating-point types: `f64`.
+By defualt, `quest-bind` uses Rust's double precision floating-point type: `f64`.
 See
 [Numercal types](#numerical-types) section below.

-You can also check available examples by running, e.g.:
+You can also try the available examples by running, e.g.:

 ```sh
  cargo run --release --example grovers_search
 ```

-To see all available examples, try:
+To see the list of all available examples, try:

 ```sh
 cargo run --example